cedric-scheerlinck/3d-printing/README.md

 ### Walls

- - *Wall line count [n]:* Lower number of walls can reduce print time but decrease part strength.
+ - *Wall line count [n]:* Lower number of walls can reduce print time but decrease part strength/stability.
+Smaller parts can get away with less walls.
+Recommendation: **3**.
+ - *Z-seam alignment:* Starting point of each path in a layer (can produce an ugly 'seam' due to too much/little material at that point if it lines with other layers). *Random* can potentially disperse this effect by starting at a random point each layer. *Shaprest corner* can hide the seam by placing it on a corner.

+### Top/bottom